Analysis | The factions Senate Republicans fall into on a second impeachment of Trump

 The silent crowd

 This is pretty much everyone else.
-It includes the most important Republican, Senate Majority Leader Mitch McConnell (R-Ky.), who has gone silent, even to Trump.
-My Washington Post colleagues report that McConnell has ignored the president’s phone calls before and after the siege of the Capitol.
+It includes the most important Republican, Senate Majority Leader Mitch McConnell (Ky.), who has gone silent, even to Trump.
+My Post colleagues report that McConnell has ignored the president’s phone calls before and after the siege of the Capitol.

 McConnell could bring the Senate back in session for a trial before Democrats take power on Jan.
 20. But he hasn’t, and it remains to be seen if a proposed effort by the incoming Senate majority leader, Charles E. Schumer (D-N.Y.), to force the Senate back under McConnell’s leadership would work.